 What if I had to leave my job because I’m caring for my kids while school is closed?

 For now, you likely don’t qualify.
-But many employers will be required to offer two weeks of paid leave for this situation under the new federal law.
+But many employers will be required to offer two weeks of paid leave for this situation under a new federal law.
 And the CARES Act also may cover this situation for those unable to work due to a child-care situation.

 Meanwhile, the state has launched the Colorado Emergency Child Care Collaborative.
 It’s meant to provide child care for health care providers, public safety employees, and people working at care facilities.